Do you want a quick way to compare Typeform vs JotForm vs WPForms?

 Next, we added the same multiple choice field in JotForm.
 The layout defaults to 2 columns here, and there isn’t a setting to have all of the options display vertically.

-WPForms’ multiple choice field works in much the same way, but you can also assign images to these options by checking the box.
+WPForms’ multiple choice field works in much the same way, but you can also assign images to these options by turning on the Use image choices setting.

 Let’s make the conversational form more fun by adding an image for each choice.